Analytical Formula for Fractional-Order Conditional Moments of Nonlinear Drift CEV Process with Regime Switching: Hybrid Approach with Applications: Conditional moments: A hybrid system of PDEs

-where the product\rq s term equals $1$ when $k=|n|$. \end{Theorem} \begin{proof} The proof is similarly to Theorem \ref{thm312} and omitted. \end{proof} The following Theorem is to illustrate the use of Theorem \ref{thm321} in the case of the conditional $-\frac{1}{\alpha}$-moment. \begin{Theorem} Suppose that $R_t$ follows the system of SDEs \eqref{model4} on $[0,T]$ with initial values $R_{t}=R$ and $X_{t}=i,i\in\{1,2\}$.
+The following Theorem is to illustrate the use of Theorem~\ref{thm321} in the case of~the conditional~$-\frac{1}{\alpha}$-moment. \begin{theorem} Suppose that $R_t$ follows the system of SDEs~\eqref{model4} on $[0,T]$ with the initial conditions $R_{t}=R$ and $X_{t}=i,i\in\{1,2\}$.
 The conditional $-\frac{1}{\alpha}$-moment is defined by

-where $\tau = T-t \geq 0$, $\mathds{1}$ is the indicator function, and $A_\alpha^{\langle k\rangle}$ and $B_\alpha^{\langle k\rangle}$ for $k=0,1$ can be calculated by the following:
+where $\tau = T-t \geq 0$, $\mathds{1}$ is the indicator function, and $A_\alpha^{\langle k\rangle}$ and $B_\alpha^{\langle k\rangle}$ for $k=0,1$ can be calculated by the~following:

 and where